The Machiavellian Moment: "Machiavelli, Harrington, and English Political Ideologies in the Eighteenth Century"

 The remainder of J.G.A.
 Pocock's article appraised politicos that the Cambridge School historian dubbed the "neo-Harringtonians."
-Pocock charted the consequences of an "increased awareness of the growing importance of monetary relationships."
-It was the eighteenth-century "neo-Harringtonians" who narrated a "Gothic commonwealth of freeholders...an economy of masters and servants, defined mainly in agrarian and traditional terms," that had been lost to the early modern "corruption" of "money in government: of public finance...[and] a well-financed court bureaucracy... a Marxist might say that this was a [neo-]mercantilist rather than an entrepreneurial consciousness."
+Pocock charted the consequences of an "increased awareness of the role of commerce and finance as historical determinants."
+It was the eighteenth-century "neo-Harringtonians" who narrated a "Gothic commonwealth of freeholders...an economy of masters and servants, defined mainly in agrarian and traditional terms," that had been lost to the early modern "corruption" of "money in government: of public finance...[and] a well-financed court bureaucracy... a Marxist might say that this was a [neo-]mercantilist rather than an entrepreneurial consciousness, if that were not probably revisionism."

 The "neo-Harringtonians," extant dissidents against the "mercantile court" and "coffeehouse intellectuals living by their wit," began to deride "standing army" excursions against the landed gentry in their remonstrances, ostensibly "to win support from country gentlemen discontented with the progress of court government."
 The "neo-Harringtonians" demanded the replacement of this "instrument of corruption" with "an ancient institution known as the militia...where Harrington contrasted the republic of armed proprietors with the feudal combination of monarchy and aristocracy, the neo-Harringtonians contrasted it with the professional army maintained by the executive power."
 Pocock concluded that "if the armed force of the nation is embodied only in this form [a militia], there can be no threat to public liberty or the public purse; and the proprietor's liberty is guaranteed as much by his right to be the sole fighter in his own defense as by his ultimate right to cast a vote in his own government...it was a well-watered soil on which the ideas of Montesquieu fell, and out of which some of them grew."

+"Virtue and Commerce in the Eighteenth Century" (review essay)

+Introduction to the New Princeton Classics Edition

+In 2016, historian Richard Whatmore outlined a "brief and partial history of the writing of The Machiavellian Moment."
+In so doing, Whatmore had "been aided by a number of intellectual historians, including Pocock himself."
+Between 1968 and 1974, Quentin Skinner and J. G. A. Pocock corresponded over their respective works.
+Although Pocock's letters have since been lost, Skinner proffered copies of his side of the exchange.

 Summary/content

-J.G.A.
 Pocock divided the book into three sections: